-The Corporation has been active in the renewable power industry since 1990 and has, as of February 27, 2019, on its own or through various ventures developed, brought to commercial operation or acquired 37 hydroelectric facilities, 25 wind farms, 4 solar energy farms and 2 geothermal power facilities, representing a net aggregate installed capacity of 2,082 megawatt ("MW") (gross 3,062 MW) in operation.
-Its eight development projects are expected to reach the commercial operation stage between 2019 and 2022.
-All its Prospective Projects are in various stages of development with a combined potential gross installed capacity of 8,147 MW.
-Finally, the Corporation also owns a 53.9% interest in a subsidiary which has a 30% stake in the Blue Lagoon Geothermal Spa and Resort located in Iceland.
-See "Description of the Business and Assets of the Corporation - Portfolio of Assets".
+The Corporation has been active in the renewable power industry since 1990 and has, as of February 26, 2020, on its own or through various ventures developed, brought to commercial operation or acquired 37 hydroelectric facilities, 26 wind farms and 5 solar energy farms, representing a net aggregate installed capacity of 2,588 megawatt ("MW") (gross 3,488 MW) in operation.
+Out of its seven development projects, two are currently under construction which are expected to reach their commercial operation stage between 2020 and 2022.
+All its Prospective Projects are in various stages of development with a combined potential gross installed capacity of 7,115 MW.